 Federal Direct Parent Loan for Undergraduate Students (PLUS)

 PLUS loans are available to parents who would like to borrow all or a portion of the family contribution calculated by Financial Aid.
-PLUS loans are at a fixed rate of 7.9%.
+PLUS loans are at a fixed rate of 6.84% for loans first disbursed on or after July 1, 2015 and prior to July 1, 2016.
 Repayment begins 60 days after full disbursement.
 Refer to the Federal Direct Parent Loan instructions to apply for a parent loan.

 Private or Alternative Loan Programs